MauFrontier/gumroad-email-marketing-prototype/back-end/app/assets/ai_contracts/segmentation_contract.md

 - Explain each error in max 96 chars
 - Explanations are sanitized, professional, appropriate for a company to show to customers
 - No jargon, especially tech jargon like "database".
 Instead use terms and framing the average person understands.
 Example: Can't find product in data?
 Say "couldn't find {product_name} in the account" (Replace {product_name} of course)
-- Use a friendly, upbeat tone of voice
+- Use a friendly, upbeat tone of voice.
+Speak like a friendly human would.

 ## Formats